Tuesday, 26 April 2016

 It’s all about the hang.
 Displaying a work of art draws attention to its context.

-This unlabelled sculpture in Senate House, some way after the Winged Victory of Samothrace, highlights the MK Commando Combination Unit which guards against electric shock.
-Together they embody the tension in the building between art and function.
+This unlabelled sculpture in Senate House highlights the circuit breaker.
+They embody the tension in the building between art and function.

 Sir Peter Hall described Shakespeare as the heavyweight champion of the world: no one can go the distance with him.
-Someone who took exception to Shakespeare’s immortality was Tolstoy, presumably anxious for his own posterity.
+Someone who took exception to Shakespeare’s immortality was Tolstoy.
 In Tolstoy on Shakespeare (1906), he complains of ‘an irresistible repulsion and tedium’.

 Eh?
 Watch out for that train, Anna.